 There are a few tools and features that can make your virtual event interactive that exist on almost every platform.
 Learning how to run breakout sessions, conduct polls, or use the waiting room before your event is vital.
 The last thing you need is an overflowing chat box with answers to your questions when you could easily have used your poll function to simplify the process.
 Trying to read chats and lead a conversation at the same time is borderline impossible, so find ways to communicate more effectively with your participants.

 Group discussions and webinars are one thing, but virtual conferences are a totally different game.
-Check out our retrospective from CMX Global Connect and read Everything We Learned from Running a 2,800 Person Virtual Conference
+Check out How CMX Planned Our First All-Virtual Conference, our retrospective from CMX Summit 2020.